 Most yarn packages will recommend what size hook to use.

-I always experiment with the size they suggest and the stitch/pattern I am going to use and adjust up or down as needed.
+I always experiment with the size they suggest and the stitch/pattern I will use and adjust up or down as needed.

 When in doubt, size down with your crochet hook.

-You don’t want to get to the end of the project and realize that the bigger hook has created a stretchy fabric that is prone to holes.
+You don’t want to get to the end of the project and realize that the bigger hook has created a stretchy fabric prone to holes.

 Easy Free Crochet Baby Blanket Patterns

-Ok, ok… This isn’t a baby blanket pattern, but the idea is simple: repeat the slip stitch over and over to make the entire blanket!
+Ok, ok… This isn’t a baby blanket pattern, but the idea is simple: repeat the slip stitch repeatedly to make the entire blanket!
 Experiment with color and size to create visual interest.

 This is a quick blanket because the pattern is super simple.
 No counting rows or chains!

 This pattern is number 6 on the list.
-There are 12 other free easy crochet baby blanket patterns to check out too.
+There are 12 other free easy crochet baby blanket patterns to check out.
 This pattern calls for a chunky weight yarn or 2 strands of worsted weight yarn stitched together…

 … I think this will be too heavy and would suggest following the dimensions and directions of the pattern but using worsted weight or light worsted weight yarn and a smaller hook.